-Type the URL address in the format
+Type the URL address in the following format:

 Both the HTTP and the HTTPS protocols are supported.

-Map project folders to folders on the server and the URL addresses to access them
+Map project folders to folders on the server and the URL addresses to access them.

 In the Deployment Path field, specify the folder on the server where WebStorm will upload the data from the folder specified in the Local Path field.
 Type the path to the folder relative to the server configuration root.